dolittle-obsolete/Learning/Documentation/getting-started/csharp.md

 ---
-title: C#
+title: C# & .NET
-description: Get started with the Dolittle JavaScript SDK using TypeScript
+description: Get started with the Dolittle C# SDK using TypeScript
 keywords: Learning, Quickstart, setup, prerequisites, how to, guide, walkthrough, csharp, c#, dotnet, .NET
 author: joel, jakob, sindre
 weight: 1
-alias:
-    - /getting-started/quickstart/
-    - /getting-started/tutorial/
-    - /getting-started/tutorial/setup/
-    - /getting-started/gettingstarted/
 ---

-Welcome to the Dolittle C# tutorial for the .NET SDK where you learn how to write a microservice that keeps track of foods prepared by the chefs.
+Welcome to the Dolittle C# tutorial for the [.NET SDK](https://github.com/dolittle/dotnet.sdk) where you learn how to write a microservice that keeps track of foods prepared by the chefs.

 This tutorial expects you to have a basic understanding of C#, .NET and Docker.